jmknopf1007/goal-tracker-client/README.md

 # Elevate!
 App

 Elevate! is a web application that helps users streamline as well as organize their<br>
-daily goals for a given objective (ex.
-"Learn Python").
-The idea for this app was<br>
+daily, weekly, monthly, and yearly goals for a given objective (ex.
+"Learn Python").<br> The idea for this app was to create a tool to help make the process of learning
-to create a tool to help making the process of learning a new skill easier, and<br>
+a new skill easier, and more efficient.
-more efficient.

 app link- https://my-goal-tracker-app-client.herokuapp.com